spackows/ICAAI-2024_RAG-CD/Natural-Questions/README.md

 <p>&nbsp;</p>

-## How we collected the sample questions, answers, corresponding article HTML
+## How we collected the sample questions, answers, corresponding article

 We searched the [Natural Questions data set and benchmark](https://ai.google.com/research/NaturalQuestions) for questions about "the Earth" and then manually extracted details about those questions into a JSONL file: